Tears occur during delivery, and are more common in cases of cervical oedema, large foetus, or instrumental extraction (forceps or vacuum extractor).

 – Insert an IV line (16-18G catheter) and administer Ringer lactate or 0.9% sodium chloride.

-– If possible, perform general or spinal anaesthesia to get good exposure.
+– If possible, perform spinal or general anaesthesia to get good exposure.

 – An assistant is usually needed to present the tissues using retractors.
 Good lighting is essential.

-– Swab the perineum with 10% polyvidone iodine.
+– Swab the perineum with 10% povidone iodine.

 • Small cervical tear, minimal bleeding: should heal spontaneously with no suturing and without complications.

-• On rare occasions, the cervical tear bleeds heavily and requires a few Dec3 (2-0) absorbable figure-of-eight sutures in a single layer.
+• Larger cervical tear, heavy bleeding: a few Dec 3 (2-0) absorbable figure-of-eight sutures in a single layer.
 Place the initial suture above the apex of laceration to control retracted arteries (Figure 8.8).

 • The vaginal walls should also be sutured in the event of a bleeding laceration.
 For multiple vaginal lacerations with friable tissue that tears on suturing, insert a vaginal pack and remove after 24 hours.
 Insert a Foley catheter while the pack is in place.